open-component-model/ocm/docs/reference/ocm_add_source-configuration.md

   This input type describes the composition of a multi-platform OCI image.
   The various variants are taken from the local docker daemon.
 They should be built with the buildx command for cross platform docker builds.
-  The denoted images, as well as the wrapping image index is packed as OCI artefact set.
+  The denoted images, as well as the wrapping image index is packed as OCI artifact set.

   This blob type specification supports the following fields:
   - **<code>variants</code>** *[]string*